m417z/KNSoft.SlimDetours/Docs/TechWiki/Avoid Occupying System Reserved Region When Allocating Trampoline/README.md

 static PVOID    s_pSystemRegionLowerBound   = (PVOID)(ULONG_PTR)0x70000000;
 static PVOID    s_pSystemRegionUpperBound   = (PVOID)(ULONG_PTR)0x80000000;
 ```

+This range only applies to NT5, ntdll.dll, kernel32.dll, and user32.dll remain within this range in 64-bit NT5.

 [jdu2600](https://github.com/jdu2600) is also aware of this issue and has opened an unofficial PR [microsoft/Detours PR #307](https://github.com/microsoft/Detours/pull/307) for [Detours](https://github.com/microsoft/Detours) wants to update this range to adapt the latest Windows.

 [MinHook](https://github.com/TsudaKageyu/minhook) and [mhook](https://github.com/martona/mhook) are both well-known Windows API hooking libraries, but unfortunately they don't seem to take this issue into account.